-In 2008, the Paris Congress modified the Statutes articles relating to the number of members in the Executive Committee.
+The 2008 Paris Congress modified the Statutes articles relating to the number of members in the Executive Committee.
 It is composed of sixteen members including the President, elected by the congress, and fifteen members of different nationalities, who are also elected by the congress and 3 of whom are women.